Mahhi Vij: Career

 Vij moved to Mumbai at the age of 17 and started her career in modelling.
 She has appeared in numerous music videos including Tu, Tu Hai Wahi (DJ Aqeel Mix).
 She was the supporting female lead in the TV series Akela in 2006.

 Her first film was in Malayalam alongside Malayalam star Mammootty which was titled Aparichithan.

 She played the lead role of Pratha in the Sahara One show Shubh Kadam.
 Her breakthrough role was that of protagonist Nakusha in the television show Laagi Tujhse Lagan on Colors TV, for which she won the Gold Award for Best Actress in a Lead Role in 2011.
 She was seen in season 4 of Jhalak Dikhhla Jaa as a contestant.

-In 2013, she and her husband Jay Bhanushali participated in the dance reality show Nach Baliye 5, which they won.
-She was one of the contestants of Khatron Ke Khiladi 5, however, she had to opt out due to a leg injury.
+In 2012, she and her husband Jay Bhanushali participated in the dance reality show Nach Baliye 5 and became the winners.
+Since December 2025, she played in Colors TV's drama family Seher – Hone Ko Hai after 9 years hiatus.

 Personal life

 Vij married Indian television and film actor Jay Bhanushali in 2011.
-In 2017 they fostered a boy, Rajveer, and a girl, Khushi.
+In 2017, they fostered a boy named Rajveer and a girl named Khushi.
 The couple's first biological child, a daughter named Tara, was born in 2019.